 Pool units are purchased and sold in the same manner as individuals investing in mutual funds.
-The STIP participants purchase and sell units, at \$1 per unit, at the participant's discretion.
+The STIP participants purchase and sell units at \$1 per unit, at the participant's discretion.
 Individual investments in the pools are not specifically identified to the respective participants.
-Additional information on STIP can be found in Note 6 - STIP Reserve.
+Refer to Note 6 - STIP Reserve for further detail.